Ms-Yosa/Ms-Yosa/README.md

 - 🔭 I’m currently working on our elective project and thesis.
 - 🌱 I’m currently learning Laravel Framework and ReactJS.
-- 🤔 I’m looking for help with local and cloud database, and backend programming.
+- 🤔 I’m looking for help :) .

 ***